 When researching how to start an animal rescue nonprofit, you’ll see that a board of directors, not an owner, is responsible for running any nonprofit organization.
 A board of directors steers the functions of the organization, and oversees the ongoing financials and ethical well-being of the nonprofit.
 They can also have other roles within the animal rescue and work alongside the executive director and staff members.
 When choosing your board members, look for people with different skills that will work well as a team.
 Some valuable skills to consider might be legal, accounting, veterinary, public relations, and business skills.

-Before you start an animal rescue that accepts charitable donations, you must obtain 501(c)(3) nonprofit status from the IRS to comply with state laws.
+To qualify for tax-exempt donations as an animal rescue , you must obtain 501(c)(3) nonprofit status from the IRS to comply with state laws.
 People who donate money to your organization can also claim tax deductions, which encourages larger gifts.
-You will also want to incorporate your business to limit personal liability.
 To file the correct paperwork with the IRS, you will need your legal business name and set bylaws that govern your organization.

 Getting Help Along the Way